alex-battikha/Hackathon/README.md

 # hackathon

-A new flutter application for hackathon 2020
+Flutter application for summer hackathon 2020 with Jumpstart

 ## Getting Started